 The best Gap Years are ones that have balance.
 From experiencing different places to working on a variety of skills, your Gap Year will be most valuable if you get involved in a range of different activities.
 Not only does it make sure you get the absolute most out of the experience, it will also give you a head start when it comes to the next stage of your life.

-Thanks to our Gap Year to Kenya program leaving in May, you can now go directly from your ski season to Africa!
+Thanks to our Gap Year to Kenya program leaving in June and August, you can now go directly from your ski season to Africa!
 This is the best way to get all the benefits and still be back in time for the start of term.
-Alternatively, if you’re free right now, you could leave next week!
-We have AVs in Kenya already and there’s space for you to join them!
+Alternatively, we have AV volunteers in Kenya from January, and September too!

 Contact us asap to find out how you can travel to Kenya in as little as two weeks!